Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 The simplest way to create actions is to use the [Input Actions editor](ActionsEditor.md) in the Project Settings window.
 This is the primary recommended workflow and suitable for most scenarios.

 However, because the input system API is very open, there are many other ways to create actions which may suit less common scenarios.
-For example:

-- You can create [Input Action assets](ActionAssets.md) which define a set of action data similar to that defined in Project Settings, but is instead stored in a self-contained asset (this is an outdated workflow but is still supported).
-- You can manually load Actions from JSON data.
-- You can create Actions entirely in code, including setting up the bindings.
+For example, by loading actions from JSON data, or creating actions entirely in code.

 ### Creating Actions using the Action editor